JinLee0811/JinLee0811/README.md

 * Here is my Portfolio 👉 https://jinlee0811.github.io/portfolio/

-* 💻 I am an aspiring frontend developer who is constantly learning.
+* 💻 I am a frontend developer who is constantly learning.
 * 📹 I am interested in designing and creating websites, apps, and graphics.
 * 🧐 I strive to become a better developer than I was yesterday.